This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 It was interesting to see it from this perspective.
 I was more enamored with the orange and black rocks – stunning.

-There was informative commentary on the dam and Lake Mead during the cruise and a sandwich lunch was provided.
+There was an informative commentary on the dam and Lake Mead during the cruise and a sandwich lunch was provided.

 A Hoover Dam visit is a highlight for many people visiting Las Vegas.